Mechasparrow/OS3800-6502-emulator/README.md

 # OS3800-6502-emulator
 Turing Complete 6502 Emulator for the CS3800 class final project.

+# Why did I build this project?
+I have always been fascinated how first microcomputers were built with simple 8-bit processors like the MOS 6502 processor.
+I thought it would be a fun exercise to emulate a 6502 processor so that I could later emulate systems such as the NES, Apple I, and the Commodore 64

 # Computer requirements
 - 64-bit Linux system such as Ubuntu
 - GCC compiler